Onboarding FAQs

 I’m done testing.
 How do I use Anon in prod environment?

-Contact Anon and we’ll generate prod credentials for you.
+Contact Anon via Slack or email and we’ll generate a prod API key for you.

 General FAQs